 RubberArms is an interactive experience featuring a conductive rubber band as main controls, created at the Global Game Jam 2017 in Yverdon-les-Bains, Switzerland.

-The prototype will be on display at an Event (TBC) in London in April 2017!
+The prototype is on display at an Now Play This in London in April 2017!

 The controller uses a conductive rubber cord (available on Adafruit) which changes resistance when stretched.
 It is very easy to measure that using an Arduino, from where it can be forwarded to a PC.
 In this example, I'm using a Joystick controller to send the data to a Unity3D project.